eugenia1984/english/glossary.md

 - **at least** is used when you want to say the smallest amount or number of something is okay or enough.
 It's like saying "no less than this amount".
 For example, if you say, ``I study English for at least 30 minutes every day``, it means you spend 30 minutes or more studying English daily, but never less than 30 minutes.

-- **attentive**: means paying careful attention or listening carefully.

 - **attend** means to be present at an event or place.
 It's often used regarding schools, colleges, meetings, or events.
 It implies regular participation or presence at a specific place or event.

+- **Attendance**: refers to the act of being present at a place, such as a meeting, class, or event.

+For example:

+`Attendance at the meeting was high.` -> This means many people were present at the meeting.

+- **attentive**: means paying careful attention or listening carefully.

 - **available**: means free to do something or not busy.
 For example: `Are you available to help me tomorrow?` -> This question is asking if the person is free to help tomorrow.

 - **awesome** is a word people use when they really like something.
 It's like saying very good!